 Check in with your students

 Communicate changes to your students as soon as possible.
 Let them know what technologies you plan to use, in what ways, and inform them of any changes to course materials.
 Above all, check in with your students regularly and ask if they are able to access all of the materials and participate in the course.
 Proactively work with your students and Disability Resource Center to figure out workarounds when access issues arise.
-The following tools in Canvas and PolyLearn can help you communicate changes to your students, and provide surveys to identify access issues:
+The following tools in Canvas can help you communicate changes to your students, and provide surveys to identify access issues:

 Maintain learning goals, but build in flexibility

-Instructors can maintain learning objectives and assess students using online tools in Canvas and PolyLearn.
+Instructors can maintain learning objectives and assess students using online tools in Canvas.
 This includes students with disabilities.
 Students should never be exempt from assignments or participation due to accessibility barriers.
 At the same time, flexibility in meeting learning goals may be necessary.
 Expect that variations in internet connectivity, home environments, student familiarity with and access to technologies, disabilities, and unique stressors during this time may impact students’ ability to use certain technologies, complete tasks under time pressure, and access new types or sources of information.
 Think in terms of Universal Design for Learning: Keep your core learning objectives, but be flexible and build in options for how students can meet them.

 - Canvas: How can I give individual students more time on a quiz?